ukaea/ReMKiT1D-Python/README.md

 pip install RMK_support
 ```

-Alternatively, it can be installed from this repository by running
+Alternatively, and especially if working with non-release builds, it can be installed from this repository by running

 ```
 pip install .